AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/documentation/userguide/UserGuide.md

 Logic Elements are groups of Elements tied together by a particular conjunction, "And" or "Or".
 By stringing Elements together with conjunctions, a set of logic can be created to define a population.

 ![Basic Logic Element](Basic_Logic_Element.png)
-1. The outermost light gray box is the first level ("root", or "main") Logic Element, which houses all other Elements and ties them together with a conjunction (2).
+1. The outermost light grey box is the first level ("root", or "main") Logic Element, which houses all other Elements and ties them together with a conjunction (2).
 2. Between every Element inside a Logic Element group, there will be a dropdown denoting the conjunction used to tie them together.
 The options for conjunctions are "And" or "Or".
 Note that within any particular group, the same conjunction must be used.
 For instance, in the example above, if one changes the first occurance of the conjunction (the first (2) marker) to "Or", the second conjunction will also update to "Or".
 This avoids creating ambiguous logic for the system to interpret.
 The user can think of "And" as meaning every Element must be true, while "Or" means at least one of the Elements must be true.
 3. Every Logic Element will have an Element Picker (Section 3.2) at the bottom to allow the user to add new Elements to the group.